-Over the years, the one thing that I’ve always noticed is that most sites aren’t optimized for search engines.
+Over the years, the one thing that I’ve noticed is that most sites aren’t optimized for search engines.
 Even websites that are run by and owned by SEOs aren’t always optimized.

 Why?
-Well it’s because most SEOs know that link building is what mainly drives rankings.
+Well, it’s because most SEOs know that link building is what mainly drives rankings.
 And although that’s true, on page elements roughly account for 43.12% of a search engines algorithm.

 Due to this, I decided that it would be fun to have my buddy Sam McRoberts from Vudu Marketing audit Quick Sprout.
 With Sam’s approval, I decided to:

-- Break down how he did the audit step by step, so you can replicate it…
+- Break down how he did the audit step by step so you can replicate it…

 - Have my designer stylize his audit and create a template so that you can easily copy the whole audit for your website.

-But before I give you the audit template (I link to it in the conclusion), first download the SEO audit of Quick Sprout as I am going to use that as a reference for how to perform a SEO audit for your website.
+But before I give you the audit template (I link to it in the conclusion), first download the SEO audit of Quick Sprout as I am going to use that as a reference for how to perform an SEO audit for your website.

-Here’s how to perform you own audit:
+Here’s how to perform your own audit:

 Step 1: Perform a Screaming Frog Crawl on the website

-Screaming Frog is free application that crawls your website.
+Screaming Frog is a free application that crawls your website.
 It goes through every single one of your pages and looks for the following:

 - Errors – client and servers issues, such as 404 pages

 - Redirects – any permanent or temporary redirects (301, 302)